How to Make Your Own Kahlua Recipe

 How Do You Make Kahlua?

 The key to a truly delicious homemade Kahlua comes down to the quality of ingredients used.
 Be sure to use fresh-brewed coffee and a decent brand of alcohol for a rich liqueur that’s full of flavor.
-Here’s how our New York Field Editor, Sue Stetzel likes to make it.
+Here’s how our New York Community Cook, Sue Stetzel likes to make it.

 What You Need: